Community-Engaged Research

 What is the benefit of this program?

-Through the Community-Based Research program, we offer friendly connections and navigation to students, faculty, and community members who want to use research to contribute to the public good, but don’t yet know how to find each other.
+Through the Community-Engaged Research program, we offer friendly connections and navigation to students, faculty, and community members who want to use research to contribute to the public good, but don’t yet know how to find each other.

 HOW YOU CAN PARTICIPATE